 VentureComm Limited (“VC”/”we”/”our”) is committed to protecting and respecting your privacy.
-For the purpose of the Data Protection Act 1998, the data controller is VentureComm Limited.
+For the purpose of the Data Protection Act 1998 (and GDPR), the data controller is VentureComm Limited.
 We are a company registered in England and Wales, with company number 09981172.
-You can contact us by post to our registered office address, 86-90 Paul Street, London, EC2A 4NE, United Kingdom, or by email to email@example.com
+You can contact us by post to our registered office address, 86-90 Paul Street, London, EC2A 4NE, United Kingdom, or by email to firstname.lastname@example.org

 We know how important your privacy is to you, and it’s important to us that you feel safe and secure on our site and other services.
 We want to make sure that you have the very best experience of our site and other services and so we may sometimes ask you for certain information and you may send personal data to us.

 We may collect and process the following data about you:

 We use Google Analytics to collect and store anonymous statistical data about our users’ visits to our site.
 We collect information about your computer, mobile device (or other portable or static device used to access our site) and your visit to our site, including where available your IP address, operating system, session_id, login, screen name and browser type, for system administration and to report aggregate information to our partners and our advertisers.

 This cookie enables us to understand how visitors engage with our site on a statistical basis and does not allow us to identify any individual.
 The cookie file is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive to report back anonymous data to us.
 They help us to improve our site and to deliver a better and more personalised service.